-Draw Your Wainscoting Design on The Wall
+Deciding Your Wainscoting Design

 You can adjust the height as needed and the sizing.
 This will also help you see anything that may interrupt your design such as wall vents, a sink, a doorway.
 For our bathroom, we had to work around the sink and a wall vent but we did not change the size of the squares and it looks fine.
 Check the corners of your squares with a T-square or vertical level for perfect 90 degrees.

 And of course, measure twice before purchasing your materials!

 Although nails and a hammer will work for this project, I highly recommend a brad nailer.
 It’s fast and requires a lot less hole filling.

-Quick tip: Make sure to label your cut pieces as you go so you aren’t searching for where they belong when tacking them to the wall.
+Label your cut pieces as you go so you aren’t searching for where they belong when tacking them to the wall.

 To get professional looking results, use a thin bead of caulk around every edge that touches the wall.
 Make sure to use paintable, interior caulk.
 For more tips on the best way to caulk, I repaired and caulked the baseboards last year.
 Caulking can be a bit of an art.